vivek09thakur/Gesture-Control-System/README.md

 <h3 align="center">Project Objectives ~ </h3>
-<p>In this project we have tried our best to create an
+<p align="right">In this project we have tried our best to create an
 interactive control system through which we can replace the use of mouse and touch screen.
 Still currently this have many limitations but it’ll